 - 1. Take the WHICH GRANT SHOULD I APPLY FOR?
-QUIZ to ensure a Scaling Grant is the right grant opportunity for you.
+QUIZ to ensure an Implementation Grant is the right grant opportunity for you.
 If it is, proceed to step 2. - 2.
-Carefully review these GRANT GUIDELINES. - 3.
-Beginning on August 16, participate in THE Innovation Fund Application Webinar Series.
-Please note you must complete the Innovation Fund Grants 101 Webinar, Let's Talk Innovation AND the Innovation Fund Implementation & Scaling Grant Webinar to apply.
-The webinars will be available on GOSA's website.
+Carefully review these GRANT GUIDELINES. - Beginning on August 9, participate in THE INNOVATION FUND APPLICATION WEBINAR SERIES.
+Please note you must complete the INNOVATION FUND GRANTS 101 WEBINAR, LET'S TALK INNOVATION AND the INNOVATION FUND IMPLEMENTATION & SCALING

+GRANT WEBINAR to apply.
+The webinars will be available on GOSA's website starting August 9, 2018.

-- 4. Once you participate in the webinar series, create an account, or if you already have an account, log in to complete your application at http://innovationfund.fluidreview.com. - 5.
-Electronically submit your completed application, including your answers to the application questions, along with all required documents, no later than October 5, 2017.
+- 4. Once you participate in the webinar series, create an account, or if you already have an account, log in to complete your application at https://webportalapp.com/sp/login/innovationfund. - 5.
+Submit your completed application online, including your answers to the application questions, along with all required documents, no later than October 4, 2018.